adrybakov/rad-tools/docs/source/user-guide/tb2j-extractor.rst

-Output files will have the following name structure: *output-name* If this parameter is not specified then result will be printed in standart output stream.
+Output files will have the following name structure: *output-name* If this parameter is not specified then result will be printed in standard output stream.
 If none is specify, output is passed to the console.

 .. code-block:: text